 In 2016, around 80% of warehouses didn’t have any automated processes.
 Nowadays, in a world where social distancing has become the “new normal”, automation has become a concrete standard.
 Automated equipment can vastly improve the sanitation of warehouses and even eliminate the need for surface disinfection.

-Incorporating logistics automation into warehouses and distribution centres prevents the spread of COVID-19 and optimises supply chain processes.
+Incorporating logistics automation into warehouses and distribution centres prevents the spread of COVID-19 and optimise supply chain processes.
 Automated technologies can do repetitive warehouse work quickly and with minimal errors.
 What’s more, the workforce demand within logistics can be very “spiky” – doubling through holiday seasons, then falling back dramatically – making it challenging to recruit and retain workers.
 Automated technologies are flexible enough to operate 24/7, allowing companies to scale up for simpler tasks as and when required.

 Blockchain technology has gained popularity in the logistics sector for its benefits to supply chain management – right from the point of origin to the drop-off location.
 According to the World Economic Forum, by integrating their blockchain business ideas, T&L companies achieve new efficiencies in trade logistics that result in an almost 5% increase of global gross domestic product (GDP), and an international trade lift of around 15%.

 Blockchain technology can help achieve better visibility and control over the entire supply chain, which is hugely important at a time when circumstances are evolving rapidly.
 Blockchain can also improve invoicing and payment via an efficient and secure system since all data and transactions are synchronised across the network.
 Smart contracts can be used to automate the whole process and make it error-free and transparent.